geecee0/Trivia-Bot-Telegram/README.md

     db_password = ""    # Database user password
     ```

-4. Create a MySQL DB o similar like MariaDB, and start this query in the database:
+4. Create a MySQL DB or similar like MariaDB, and execute the following query in the database:

     ```SQL
     CREATE TABLE `ranking` (